- Deadline: Friday, April 1, 2022

 - Course information summaries: title, level, enrollment, and brief description of each course taught during the past six semesters.
 Descriptions should include information about course goals, content, the nominee's responsibilities and role in course development and delivery.

-- Students' course evaluation forms and related material.
-Summary of these data may also be included, if desired.
+- Students' course evaluation forms from the past two semesters in the classroom including quantitative data and all student comments.
+Summary of evaluation data from the most recent six semesters may be included, if desired.
 Student advising data and evaluation reports, as available.

 - If necessary, the Carrigan Award Committee will request additional information from the nominator.

 Materials submitted to the Carrigan Award Committee in support of each nomination will be evaluated for evidence of sustained excellence in undergraduate teaching, student advising, and undergraduate education, as follows: